astropy/astropy/docs/cosmology/index.rst

 ``clone`` method assumes this is the case.
 It is also advisable to stick to subclassing `~astropy.cosmology.FLRW` rather than one of its subclasses, since some of them use internal optimizations that also need to be propagated to any subclasses.
+Users wishing to use similar tricks (which can make distance calculations much faster) should consult the cosmology module source code for details.

 Photons and Neutrinos
 ---------------------